ni/javascript-styleguide/README.md

 ## Configuration

+After installing the lint configuration packages, determine if the project is using CommonJS or ES modules by default.
+ES modules will specify ["type": "module"](https://nodejs.org/api/packages.html#type) in `package.json`.
+The following configuration examples are ES modules.
+Use the file extension `mjs` for ES modules in CommonJS projects, e.g. `eslint.config.mjs` will be common for Angular.

+With flat configuration, the `files` declaration must use a glob to match files in subdirectories.
+See [Glob-Based Configs](https://eslint.org/docs/latest/use/configure/migration-guide#glob-based-configs).

-After installing the lint configuration packages, follow the configuration instructions for your project language:
+Follow the instructions for your project's language:

 ### JavaScript configuration